ntoll/upytest/README.md

    modules.
 7. The `result` of awaiting `upytest.run` is a Python dictionary containing lists of tests bucketed under the keys: `"passes"`, `"fails"` and `"skipped"`.
+The result also provides information about the Python interpreter used to run the tests, long with a boolean flag to indicate if the tests were running in a web worker.
 These results are JSON serializable and can be used for further processing and analysis (again, see `main.py` for an example of this in action.)
 8. In your `index.html` make sure you use the `terminal` attribute when referencing your Python script (as in the `index.html` file in this repository):